 To ensure a priority registration date for enrollment, continuing and new community college students are now required to complete assessment, orientation, and create an educational plan.
 This applies to ALL students, including military, CalWORKs, veterans, EOPS and DESP who started Fall 2014 and beyond.
 Students on academic probation, dismissal, or nearing 100 units must seek guidance from a counselor before registering for classes.
 Students who are active-duty military, veterans, and participants in EOPS and DESP will continue to have priority registration if they meet the same criteria listed above.
 Foster Youth is exempt from this requirement.

-In order to satisfy the priority registration requirement, students must have at least completed a "preliminary" or an abbreviated Ed Plan focusing on two semesters.
+Educational Plan: In order to satisfy the priority registration requirement, students must have at least completed a "preliminary" or an abbreviated Ed Plan focusing on two semesters.
 By the end of their first year, all students must have a "comprehensive Ed Plan."
 To develop an educational plan, students need to schedule an appointment with a counselor.

 For priority registration, students must take the appropriate Assessment/Placement tests, attend an orientation, and complete an Educational Plan (Ed Plan) by the designated deadline.
 Priority registration dates vary depending on the group to which you belong.
 See Priority Registration deadlines and registration schedule.